January 2019 (see below for November 2018)

 £600 was awarded to a team of electronic engineering students developing an autonomous robot

 Anna Robb was awarded £500 to assist in developing a sterilisable drinking fountain.Anna hopes to give a new lease of life to the old drinking fountain by making it more user-friendly and hygienic.
-Her research showed that a key concern to stakeholders and consumers is uncleanliness and possible contamination.
-I am therefore designing a drinking fountain which sterilises itself between uses via UV radiation.
+Her research showed that a key concern to stakeholders and consumers is uncleanliness and possible contamination, and she designed a drinking fountain which sterilises itself between uses via UV radiation.
+(See here)

 £500 was awarded to Sarah Davies, who was developing a compact device to treat Obstructive Sleep Apnoea by electrical stimulation of the hypoglossal nerve beneath the tongue, which opens up patient airways by contracting the tongue forwards during sleep.
-The device will be much more compact and will simply fit over the lower teeth.
+The device will be much more compact and will simply fit over the lower teeth (as illustrated here).